The Boston Bruins are well on the way to their third division title in four seasons.

 Where they've struggled: The offense has 104 non-shootout goals, by far the fewest in the NHL.
 Buffalo is on a pace to score 149 times, the fewest by a team in a schedule of 70 or more games since the 1950s.
 The Sabres are being outshot by 7.4 shots per game and have a 5-on-5 goals for/against ratio of 0.58, by far the worst in the League.

 What they're looking for: The Sabres are almost certain to be sellers at the NHL Trade Deadline, with Miller sure to draw a lot of interest.
-Forward Matt Moulson and center Steve Ott also will attract suitors.
+Forward Matt Moulson and center Steve Ott will also attract suitors.
 The Sabres will want draft picks and young talent; expect any deal that involves Miller to involve a top-flight young goaltender.

 Scheduling: Buffalo returns with three straight games at First Niagara Center but plays 10 of its 14 games in March on the road and has an April stretch in which five of six are away from home.